 Communication has evolved with satellite-based technology.
-Find out about changing ground-to-aircraft and aircraft-to-aircraft communications systems.
+On this page, we look at how ground-to-aircraft and aircraft-to-aircraft communications systems are changing.

 Common regional virtual network

 Work is underway to establish a common regional virtual private network (CRV) in the Asia/Pacific region.
-This is for improved ground-to-ground communications.
+This will help improve ground-to-ground communications.

-This is an internet protocol-based network.
-It will provide a solution that is more:
+This is an internet protocol-based network and will provide a solution that is more:

 - cost effective